Live Music in Texas

 Live music in Austin

-Where Are the Best Places to Find Live Music in Austin?
+Where Are the Best Areas for Live Music in Austin?

-• Saxon Pub — An intimate venue on Lamar Street with music seven nights a week, great for catching early evening sets right after work.
-David saw Brian Pounds playing with Chris Beal when he stopped in.
+• Saxon Pub — An intimate room on South Lamar with music seven nights a week, often starting early enough to catch a set right after work.
+Brian Pounds was playing with Chris Beal during the visit.

-• Continental Gallery — Connected to the well-known Continental Club, this smaller room often hosts James McMurtry.
-David caught Church on Monday with Elias Haslinger and Dr. James Polk.
+• Continental Gallery — Sits right next to the well-known Continental Club.
+James McMurtry plays here regularly, and the video catches Church on Monday with Elias Haslinger and Dr. James Polk.

-• C-Boy's Heart & Soul — A South Congress spot that calls itself the swankiest club on the strip, known for classic soul and R&B. David went to see The Derailers.
+• C-Boy's Heart & Soul — A South Congress spot connected to the Continental Club family, focused on classic soul and R&B. The Derailers were on stage.

-• ABGB (Austin Beer Garden Brewing Company) — A beer garden setting with live music.
-David saw Dallas Burrow performing.
+• ABGB (Austin Beer Garden Brewing Company) — A beer garden with a relaxed outdoor vibe and a solid stage.
+Dallas Burrow was performing.

 • Giddy Ups — A laid-back South Austin hangout where the regulars all seem to know each other.
-David found the Touchton Trio playing on a weekday.
+The Touchton Trio was playing on a weekday.

-• The Elephant Room — An underground jazz bar in downtown Austin serving up cool jazz in the basement since 1991.
-David caught the Mitch Watkins Trio.
+• Elephant Room — An underground jazz bar in downtown that's been doing cool jazz in the basement since 1991.
+The Mitch Watkins Trio was on stage.

-• Hole in the Wall — A divey spot next to the UT campus with a focus on songwriters.
-David went on a weekday night and saw EDHK perform to a quiet, attentive room.
+• Hole in the Wall — A divey spot right next to the UT campus with a songwriter-focused night where the crowd stays quiet and pays attention.

-• Long Play Lounge — An East Austin lounge where David saw Rent Party playing for swing dancers.
+• Long Play Lounge — An East Austin spot that had Rent Party playing for swing dancers the night of the visit.

-• Skylark Lounge — Calls itself Austin's best blues and soul live music venue.
-David saw Diesel Davis working the crowd.
+• Skylark Lounge — Bills itself as Austin's best blues and soul venue.
+A little crowded but full of energy.
+Diesel Davis was working the room.

-• Carousel Lounge — A distinct spot with circus decor, including a carousel behind the bar and a pink elephant behind the stage.
-Round Rock Rick was playing when David visited.
+• Carousel Lounge — Hard to miss with its circus theme, a carousel behind the bar, and a pink elephant behind the stage.
+Round Rock Rick was playing.

 More videos from these cities: